Winston-C4s/Coursework-2026-power-quality-waveform-analyser/development_log.md

 # Reflection
 This experience taught me that when changing code from a single-phase version to a generic version, the update must be applied to the entire program, not just a single file and double check the update is applied or not

+# Debugging Challenge – In update [17] Compiler Warning: Use-After-Free on free()
+When I compiled the code with -Wall -Wextra flags to improve code quality, the compiler issued a warning about using memory after it was freed
+(gcc main.c io.c waveform.c -o analyser.exe -lm -std=c99 -Wall -Wextra)

+# Symptom
+The compiler produced this warning:
+warning: pointer 'samples' may be used after 'free' [-Wuse-after-free] The program still ran correctly, but the warning indicated a potential bug that could cause unpredictable behavior on different systems.

+# Diagnosis
+I traced through the code in main.c to understand when samples was being freed and when it was still being used.
+I realized that the order of operations was problematic.
+The issue was that some operations dependent on the samples pointer were happening after free(samples) was called.

+# Fix
+I reorganized the code in main.c to ensure all uses of samples completed before calling free().
+The correct order is:
+Load data with malloc()
+Calculate all results (RMS, peak-to-peak, etc.)
+Print all output to terminal and write to results.txt Only then call free(samples)

+By moving all fprintf() and printf() statements before the free() call, the warning disappeared and the code became safer.
+Reflection
+This experience showed me the value of using compiler flags like -Wall -Wextra.
+These flags catch subtle memory management issues that might not cause immediate crashes but indicate poor practice.
+The warning helped me understand the importance of carefully managing the lifetime of allocated memory.
+Well, even though the program worked without the fix, addressing the warning made the code more robust and safer for different environments.